ashleygoulding/Goulding-Data-Science-Portfolio/TidyData-Project/README.md

 - ✨ Clean and preprocess the data.
 - 🔄 Reshape the dataset into a tidy format.
 - 📊 Generate visualizations to explore trends

+# 📂 Dataset Description

+- 📖 Source: The dataset contains structured information on valuations across different decades, sources, and members.

+- 🔍 Preprocessing Steps:
+  - 🧹 Removing special characters from numerical values.
+  - 🔄 Converting data into a structured, long format using pd.melt().
+  - 📊 Creating pivot tables to summarize key trends.

+🔗 References

+For further reading on tidy data principles and data manipulation techniques, see:

+📄 Pandas Cheat Sheet

+📑 Tidy Data Paper by Hadley Wickham

+📈 Visual Examples

+Below are examples of the visualizations generated in this project:

+📊 Total Value Trends Over Decades (Line Chart)

+📉 Source Contribution Over Time (Stacked Bar Chart)

+📦 Valuation Distribution by Source (Boxplot)

+🔥 Heatmaps of Member Valuations by Source and Decade

+For more details, run the notebook and explore the results interactively! 🎯